 As shown from the items noted above, this is a relatively precise process and injured parties will definitely benefit from receiving competent legal help early in the process to ensure that all deadlines are met in a timely fashion.

 If you or your family member are the victim of an injury suffered on a subway, it is important to take prompt action to assess the ways in which your injuries can be addressed.
-The best way to do this is to consult with an Ontario lawyer early in the process.
+Consider consulting with one of our personal injury lawyers today.
 This may help to ensure that the best options available to compensate for the injuries suffered can be evaluated.